Shahenshah (2020 film): Plot

+Khaja Khan went to pick Big Boss's son DJ, while DJ himself was coming.
+Then DJ and Shahenshah's friends got into a fight.
+Then Shahenshah beat DJ and disappear him, and went to Nababganj himself, disguised as DJ.

+During a local fight Shahenshah saw Choto Nabab's daughter Priya and fall in love with her.
+And in a color festival he met with Boro Nabab's daughter Laila and fall in love with her.
+Shahenshah convinced Nababs for live with Priya and Laila.
+In the festival of the centenary of Nababganj, Shahenshah was exposed.
+Then in an abandoned castle, Shahenshah told them about his target.

+Khaja Khan became suspicious of Shahenshah.
+So he asked DJ's uncle to send him a picture of DJ.
+After seeing the picture, Khaja Khan was convinced that Shahenshah of Nawabganj was not actually DJ.
+Then DJ's uncle Mostak came to the country.

+Then Shahenshah hides Mostak, DJ and Khaja Khan and asks Big Boss to come to the country.

+It was later revealed that Shahenshah is the son of the late police officer Badsha.
+Badsha is the same police officer whom Daud had killed 19 years ago.
+The criminal Daud is now known as Big Boss.

+Big Boss kills the police chief and frees DJ and Mostak and escapes.
+Then he takes Laila and Priya away to punish Shahenshah.
+Then Shahenshah kills Big Boss, Mostak and DJ.
+After that, he frees Laila and Priya.

+At last of the film, Priya told Laila to marry Shahenshah.

 Production

 Development

 The film's digital content partner is Live Technologies.
 Nusraat Faria's elder sister Maria Mrittika is also worked as its costume designer and Faria's makeup man.

 Pre-production

 In August 2018, after complete the filming of Captain Khan, The Shapla Media producer Selim Khan announced to make another film with Shakib Khan titled Shahenshah.
 He confirmed this to Channel i on August 5, 2018.
 He informed that "Shakib Khan and Nusraat Faria will be working together for the first time in the film of Shahenshah.
 The film will be directed by Shamim Ahamed Roni.
 There will be another actress in the film."
 The producer also informed that Shakib Khan and Nusraat Faria will sign a contract for the film on August 5, 2018.
 Then on August 7, director Shamim Ahamed Roni confirmed the news of his involvement with the film through a Facebook post.
 Later on September 5, 2018, the film's official Muharat was held in Dhaka, where besides Shakib Khan and Nusraat Faria, newcomer Rodela Jannat's name were also announced.
 According to Channel i, model-turned-actress Tanjin Tisha was supposed to work with Nusraat Faria in the film before Rodela Jannat.
 Primarily, Tanjin Tisha agreed to work in the film, but later withdrew herself.
 Later, Rodela Jannat was confirmed for the film instead of Tisha.